-Like the Salomon MTN Lab, Scott Couloir 2, and Pret Cynic AT, the Ascender Helmet is certified for both alpine skiing and mountaineering norms.
+Like the Salomon MTN Lab and Scott Couloir 2, the Ascender Helmet is certified for both alpine skiing and mountaineering norms.
 Sweet Protection notes that the Ascender is technically triple certified, as it passes the U.S. Alpine Ski Helmet (ASTM F2040-11), European Ski Helmet (EN 1077:2007 – Class B), and Mountaineering (EN 12492) standards.

 The idea that started the rise of dual-certified helmets is that dedicated alpine-ski helmets tend to be heavy and not offer much ventilation, so many ski mountaineers and backcountry skiers ended up using climbing helmets as many of them are lighter and better ventilated.

 The problem is that most climbing helmets are not certified to the standards required for alpine-ski helmets, which left those people compromising safety for comfort and low weight.